 Click Save and then head to the final step.
-You’re almost there!

 Step 5: Add Your Donation Form to Your WordPress Site

 You can embed your donation form into any post, page, or widget-ready area (sidebar/header/footer).

 Prefer to have your form in your sidebar?
 Not a problem.
 Simply head to Appearance » Widgets and drag the WPForms widget to your sidebar area.

-Select the form you made from the drop down menu in the widget’s settings.
+Select the form you made from the drop-down menu in the widget’s settings.
 Then, click Save.
 That’s it!
 Now your donation form is in your sidebar.

 We hope this post helped you learn how to create a donation form in WordPress.
-You might also enjoy reading 25 legit ways to earn money online blogging.